Skip to main content

 Lunch Buddies

-Lunch Buddies is a program designed to connect elementary, middle, and high school students with a caring adult volunteer.
-A Lunch Buddy spends an hour or two each month to share lunch, fun, friendship, and support the school’s academic and enrichment activities.
-The Lunch Buddies program also provides an opportunity for DJJ to introduce delinquency prevention and intervention programs to enhance the student’s personal growth and help them make good choices and allows DJJ to give back to the community and make a positive difference in the lives of the youth.
+Lunch Buddies is a program where students in elementary, middle, and high schools get to spend time with a caring adult volunteer.
+A Lunch Buddy meets with the student for lunch once or twice a month to share food, have fun, and talk.
+They also help with school activities.
+This program gives students a chance to grow, make good choices, and get support, while also letting DJJ give back to the community and make a difference in the lives of youth.

 Project: Adopt-A-Class (PAAC)

-Project: Adopt A-Class is a violence prevention program where local DJJ county offices "adopt" classes at local elementary and middle schools based on their population of “at-risk” youth.
-Professional DJJ staff spend at least one hour per month directly interacting with their "adopted" students teaching them about making good positive decisions that build character, self-esteem and good citizenship.
-This program is in partnership with the SC Department of Education, the SC Bar Association and the SC Department of Mental Health.
+Adopt-A-Class is a program to help prevent violence.
+Local DJJ offices "adopt" classes at elementary and middle schools where students may need extra support.
+DJJ staff spend at least one hour a month with the students, teaching them about making good choices, building character, and becoming responsible citizens.
+This program is a team effort with the SC Department of Education, the SC Bar Association, and the SC Department of Mental Health.

-Each year in September hundreds of DJJ youth along with DJJ staff and many community partners across the state of South Carolina participate in the DJJ Restoring Carolina through Youth Service event.
-This agency-wide event coincides with the National Day of Service and emphasizes the agency’s continuing commitment to playing an active role in helping our communities become better places to work, live, and play.
-It also provides DJJ youth and staff an opportunity to give back to their communities in a positive way and promotes the concept of Restorative Justice.
+Every September, hundreds of DJJ youth, staff, and community partners take part in the Restoring Carolina through Youth Service event.
+This event happens at the same time as the National Day of Service.
+It shows how DJJ is committed to helping make communities better places to live, work, and play.
+It also gives DJJ youth and staff the chance to give back to their communities in a positive way, while learning about Restorative Justice—working to repair harm and make things better.